Sambruk/streamflow-core/webclient/readme.md

 ## Streamflow Client

+NB!
+The information on this page is out of date Switch to the develop branch to get the latest installation documentation NB!

 ## Using the real Streamflow backend

 If you are using the real streamflow backend (see config below) you need to